 What to Do With Runny Jam and Jelly

-Perhaps it will be of some comfort to know that it happens to all of us at one time or another.
-Sometimes it’s easy to back track and discover the problem – like the time I retraced my steps all the way to the recycling bin where I discovered the pectin package was 12 months past its Best Before Date!
-Sometimes, it’s impossible to know what exactly happened.
-While, you may never know for certain, here are some possible causes for soft, liquidy or runny or jam and jelly.
+Perhaps it’s comforting to know that it happens to all of us at one time or another.
+Sometimes it’s easy to back track and discover the problem – like the time I retraced my steps to the recycling bin to check the Best Before Date on the pectin box – it was 12 months past its Best Before Date!
+Yes, the Best Before Date on pectin matters!

 What Causes Runny Jam or Jelly

 We know that in order to get a good set we need a combination of heat, liquid, sugar, pectin and acid.
 The pectin can be naturally occurring in the fruit we’re using or it can come from added pectin we buy in the store.
-Check out this Pectin Chart to see the large variety of pectin we can use.pectin types
+Check out this Pectin Chart to see the large variety of pectin we can use.

 Jams or jellies don’t set when any of the elements or ratios are out of sync.
 It can be related to the amount of acid, sugar, pectin, liquid or heat.
 The fruit itself is also a highly variable factor as the amount of naturally occurring acid and pectin will vary with every batch depending on growth conditions, sun, rain, variety, ripeness, etc. It is one of the elements we have the least amount of control over.